 Bachelor of Arts in Criminal Justice Administration

-Do you work in a field related to law enforcement, criminal justice or corrections?
-Do you have an A.A.S. in any of these fields?
-Combine your knowledge of law enforcement with managerial expertise that can help improve your career-advancement and professional opportunities.
-You'll leave Whitworth with a better understanding of your role in public service and society, prepared to manage departments and agency functions effectively and efficiently in a criminal justice setting.
+Do you work in a field related to law enforcement, criminal justice, or corrections?
+Do you have an A.A.S. degree in any of these fields?
+Combine your knowledge of law enforcement with managerial expertise that can help improve your career advancement and professional opportunities.
+You'll leave Whitworth with a better understanding of your role in public service and society, prepared to manage departments and agency functions effectively and efficiently within a criminal justice setting.

 4-5 years with no transfer credits

 |Prior-Learning Portfolio Available?||Yes.
 Contact an advisor for more information.|

 - The functions of the systems that punish and correct behavior